Review test coverage and regression risk — procedure

 Step-by-step implementation procedure

 Follow the workflow in order.
-Each step explains what to do, where it belongs, which asset to use, and what to check before continuing.
+Each step gives one action and one verification check before continuing.

 Attach or paste the changed files, code excerpts, configuration changes, API changes, fixtures, mocks, or test setup changes.